2026 Plan Ahead: Must-attend events for every month in Chattanooga

 February | Romance at Ruby

 You may have traveled to this beloved landmark, but do you know the love story behind the naming of Ruby Falls?
-During this limited-time event, you’ll take a cave + waterfall tour while learning the history of the site.
+During this limited-time event, you and your boo can take a cave and waterfall tour while learning the history of the site.

 March | Chattanooga Food Truck & Craft Beer Festival

-This one’s for the foodies, come out to Coolidge Park to enjoy drinks and bites from the area’s most popular food trucks + vendors.
+This one’s for the foodies.
+Head to Coolidge Park to enjoy drinks and bites from the area’s most popular food trucks + vendors.

 April | Chattanooga Outdoor Festival